texnixe/kirby-logger/readme.md

 If you don't want to or cannot use Git to track changes to the content folder but want keep an eye on who changed what and when, this plugin might be for you.

+**Note:** As of version 1.3.0, the date and time fields were combined.
+Old log files will therefore not be compatible with the new version.

 ![](logger.png)

 ## Installation